 the date of the completed verification is in compliance with B1-1-03, Allowable Age of Credit Documents and Federal Income Tax Returns,

-the lender has determined that the vendor maintains reasonable practices that ensure reliable and authorized verifications of deposit and asset information (see A1-1-01, Application and Approval of Seller/Servicer), and
+the lender has determined that the vendor maintains reasonable practices that ensure reliable and authorized verifications of deposit and asset information (see A4-1-01, Maintaining Seller/Servicer Eligibility), and

 the lender understands it will be held accountable for the integrity of the information obtained from this source.

 Copies of retirement account statements.
 They must be the most recent statements, and they must identify the borrower’s vested amount and the terms.
 (See B3-4.3-03, Retirement Accounts, for additional information.)

 If the latest bank statement is more than 45 days earlier than the date of the loan application, the lender should ask the borrower to provide a more recent, supplemental, bank-generated form that shows at least the last four digits of the account number, balance, and date.
 The statements may be computer-generated forms, including online account or portfolio statements downloaded by the borrower from the Internet.

 Documents that are faxed to the lender or downloaded from the Internet must clearly identify the name of the depository or investment institution and the source of information—for example, by including that information in the Internet or fax banner at the top of the document.

 If necessary, the lender must supplement these verifications by obtaining any missing information from the borrower or the depository institution.